gitter-badger/MSController/README.md

-## Quick examples - Outlook Handler
+## Quick examples - OutlookHandler

     OutlookHandler outlookHandler = new OutlookHandler();
     // recipeint and attachmentPath can either be strings or List<string>s - attachmentPath is optional